fat-forensics/fat-forensics/doc/how_to/transparency/tabular-surrogates.rst

 Surrogate Linear Model (LIME)
 =============================

-We will use the quartile discretiser for the *interpretable data representation*::
+We will use the quartile discretisation for the *interpretable data representation*::

    >>> import fatf.utils.data.discretisation as fatf_discretisation